espenfl/t4me/docs/bparameters.rst

 at different temperatures, please consider that the prefactor usually change.
 This option should only be used by experts.
-If all elements in the array is `0`, the scattering models based on density of states or spherical bands is used.
+If all elements in the array is `0`, the scattering models based on density of states or parabolic bands is used.

 Example:
 ::